O-Mike25/Auction_imsp2023/README.md

 3. **Online Auctions:** Create auctions for your items, bid on coveted objects, follow live auctions, and receive notifications for won bids.

-4. **Sales History:** Comprehensive record of each auction, including bidders and final prices, for future reference.

-5. **Automated Notifications:** Automatic alerts for won auctions and final results.
+4. **Automated Notifications:** Automatic alerts for won auctions and final results.
 Item owners are also informed of auction winners.

 ## Technologies